 We miss opportunities without realising they’re there, clutching our comfortable places and our tenuous threads of respect.
 I am a watcher, a waiter, a gatherer of information, but I do not plant the seeds I carry.
 So my baggage grows heavy and my fields never yield.
 I am so scared of failure I don’t even try.

 This is something I’ve been striving this year to keep at bay.
 At every regret I know I’ve a long way to go, but I’m going to sing ‘no, no, no!
-I wouldn’t change a thing!’
-(CC Smugglers, who I heard at the Sertchais Festival dé Folk this weekend) and keep on trying.
+I wouldn’t change a thing!’ and keep on trying.
 I promised myself I wouldn’t break my own heart—and I will not!